mathworks/FPGA-Adaptive-Beamforming-and-Radar-Examples/mvdr_demo/README.md

 - For the cable setup, you will need differential SMA connector DC blockers.
 Connect the differential ADC cables for the ADC Tile 2 (Ch 0 and 1) and Tile 3 (Ch 0 and 1) to the DAC Tile 0 Channel 0 1 2 and 3.
-- With the board booted fully and powered on, run the RFSoC_MVDR_Demo.mlapp
+- With the board booted fully and powered on, run the "RFSoC_MVDR_Demo.mlapp"

 <img src = "mvdr_app.png" width="600">

+You can use this UI app to adjust the angle of arrival for the signal of interest and the interference.
+To regain stable constellation, change the "Azimuth Angle" value to the signal of interest by adjusting the slider to the same angle.
+Measurements from the MVDR optimized weights are read back from the device to show the beamforming response and how nulls are placed to minimize interference.

 ##### ADC/DAC Loopback Wiring Details: #####